passienter/mouselab-db/README.md

 Add user authentication to the web interface<br>
 Create a GUI for interacting with the database<br>

-<h2>Related Projects</h2>
+<h2>Related Project</h2>
-<b><a href="https://dev.mysql.com/doc/employee/en/">Employees Sample Database</a></b> (freely available, open source)<br>
-This database, provided by MySQL, can serve as a guide for downloading, installing, and setting up our MySQL database.
-There is extensive documentation available about this relatively large dataset, which may be useful in the future.<br><br>

 <b><a href="https://github.com/samtools/htsjdk/blob/master/src/main/java/htsjdk/variant/variantcontext/Genotype.java">GenotypeBuilder</a></b> (freely available, open source)<br>
 This class and its corresponding “Genotype” and “Allele” classes provide a comprehensive way of storing genetic information.
-Though these classes have many more methods than we would need, we may use their code structure while writing our own classes.<br>
+Though these classes have many more methods than we would need, we may use their code structure while writing our own classes.

-<b><a href="https://firebase.google.com/docs/auth/web/start">Firebase Authentication</a></b> (freely available, closed source)<br>
-This is a service provided by Google which allows websites to use Google’s authentication services to verify user identity.
-This requires all users using MouseLab DB to have a Google account, but we believe this is a reasonable expectation.